 If you like meat in your stir fry, add pan-fried tofu with tons of veggies and sticky rice.

-If you like pesto in your pasta, use vegan pesto, Trader Joe's makes a great one.
+If you like pesto in your pasta, use vegan pesto, Gotham Greens makes a great one.

 If you crave parmesan on your pasta, try Follow Your Heart alternative.